XavierGeerinck/ugent-algoritmen-1/11_insertion_sort.md

 ## 1.1.4.
 Implementation
 ### 1.1.4.1 Pseudo Code
-Implementing algorithms is always something risky, if we make 1 mistake in the code then we will end up with a non functional algorithm.
+Implementing algorithms is always something risky.
+If we make 1 mistake in the code then we will end up with a non functional algorithm.
 This is why we always have to think it through, work it out on paper and then write the code!

 When we watch `§1.1` we know how the algorithm works, so we write down what we will need: